About Our Daytona Beach Attorneys

 The Daytona Beach Bike Week rally started as the Daytona 200 race on January 24, 1937.
 This first race was held on 3.2 miles of beach and pavement, and was won by Ed Kretz riding an Indian motorcycle.
 After this, a similar race took place yearly, until it ceased from 1942 to 1947 due to World War II.
 During the years off, however, people in Daytona still enjoyed an unofficial “biker” event, which eventually became known as Bike Week.

 As Bike Week still holds strong in the hearts of many individuals each year, it is important to remember that motorcycle accidents can and do occur.
 As accident attorneys located in Daytona Beach, we want to re-iterate the importance of always taking precaution when on the road and making sure you remember motorcycle safety tips and procedures if an accident where to happen.
 Do your part for you and your family – be proactive against motorcycle accidents.
+At Rue, Ziffra & Caldwell we provide the best Daytona Beach lawyers for any incident.

 Dangerous Highways in Daytona